TechGrounds-Cloud8/cloud8-yismailmo/Week_3_work/SEC07.md

 ![diffusrpsswd](../00_includes/SEC072usrpswd.png)

 Despite the bad password, and the fact that Linux uses common hashing algorithms, I can't get a match in the Rainbow Table.
-This is because the password is salted even when copmaring to a teammate with the same password.
+This is because the passwords are salted even when comparing to a teammate with the same password.

 ### Challenges overcame
 Learning about hashing, salting and also using the rainbow table for the salted passwords.